yarba/GENIE_UnitTests/README.md

 # GENIE_UnitTests

-initial setp of unit tests for GENIE nu+A event generator
+This is the initial collection of unit tests for the GENIE nu(bar)+A event generator.